vportens/minishell/README.md

 bash : Vporten
 ```

+For a more precise execution of minishell, before open file you should start by checking if you have here_doc througt all your commande_line,
+Then write until you got a limitor directely in the fd give by pipe.
+Then check if there are open file after

 # IV- Execution

 ## 1. When fork
 The real question is when not fork,
 And only when you have one commande line and it's a builtin, that allowe you to move through your directory and move env
+When you have finish the parsing, there you start fork, one fork for each commande_line
+**man 2 fork**
+**man 2 waitpid**

 ## 2. Commande exist or right to exectute?
 To execute a commande no builtin, you have two choice;
 if it's start by . or / it's a absolute path and then just pass it through execve,
-else you will have to foud the real path of the commande by split $PATH on ':' try with access if it's exist
+else you will have to found the real path of the commande by spliting $PATH on ':',
+join each split with the commande, and try with access **(man 2 access)** if it's exist
-if you reatch the and of your split path without found a access, the commande doesn't exist.
+if you reatch the end of your split path without found a valide access, the commande doesn't exist.
-The commande can exist but withou the right to open it becarfull to the return of access.
+The commande can exist but without the right to open it, becarfull to the return of access.

 ## 3. Execution